 Dreadnought gives you access to a variety of ships equipped with massive, earth-shattering weapons that you can customise down to the last thermal exhaust port.
 The combat is a tactical affair, with a combination of slow methodical broadside assaults and rapid, piercing strikes.
 There are several game modes to choose from, and doing well in the tactical team-based warfare will reward you with an ever-growing fleet of ships.

 Lots of people like to play golf, and many of them like to play golf videogames, too.
 MMOs are designed for lots of people.
-Therefore the two should combine – they do in Winning Putt.
-The good news is that his game has all the trappings you’d expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
+Therefore the two should combine, and they do in Winning Putt.
+The good news is that this free PC game has all the trappings you would expect from that genre, wrapped around a perfectly serviceable set of thwack-the-ball-into-the-hole mechanics.
 There are plenty of upgrades and wardrobe items to be had, plus all kinds of friendly and competitive play options.
 And a man with a really nice voice gently encourages you throughout – something which, frankly, more games should have.

-Combining the turn-based tactics of XCOM and the Pixar-like characters of Overwatch, Atlas Reactor is a PvP game unlike any you’ve played before.
-Across a series of discrete phases, players must make simultaneous turns involving movement, dodges and attacks – there’s no point firing at an enemy's current position because the moment the action starts they’ll have dived out the way.
-Mix this novel method of strategy with the kind of glitzy abilities you’d expect of a MOBA, and you’ve got one of the most compelling and intriguing free games on PC.
+Combining the turn-based tactics of XCOM and the Pixar-like characters of Overwatch, Atlas Reactor is a PvP game unlike any you have played before.
+Across a series of discrete phases, players must make simultaneous turns involving movement, dodges and attacks.
+There is no point firing at an enemy's current position because the moment the action starts they will have dived out the way.
+Mix this novel method of strategy with the kind of glitzy abilities you would expect of a MOBA, and you have got one of the most compelling and intriguing free games on PC.

 Path of Exile